 In Light of the Pandemic, Even More People Want to Work From Home

-Since the coronavirus started a few months ago and shelter-in-place orders went into effect around the world, one side effect has been a seismic shift from people working in offices to work-from-home arrangements.
+Since the coronavirus started a few months ago and shelter-in-place orders went into effect around the world, one side effect has been a seismic shift from people working in offices to remote, work-from-home jobs.
 Now that working remotely has become the norm, many employees understandably don’t want to return to the old way of working.

 New survey results from University of Phoenix, found that more than half of workers (54%) who have been working from home during the shelter-in-place orders have negative feelings about returning to the office, including being worried, nervous, hesitant, or overwhelmed.
 The findings also revealed that many are reevaluating what they do for work.